sweetenloe/omniwin-auditor/README.md

 📋 Requirements

-    PowerShell 5.0 or newer (built into Windows 10/11)
+    PowerShell 7.0 or newer (you might be able to run it through PS v5, but I've seen it fail)

     Admin rights